adrienlucbert/thuas-imp-2021-portfolio/README.md

 time, however I learned a lot from this mistake and in the time spent on trying to implement this architecture.

+### Conclusion on my own contribution to the project

+After all, I very much enjoyed this minor and the project, but felt overworked, especially in the last two months, partly by my fault, as I could have divided my tasks more efficiently and undertook some of them alone.
+This, in addition to the different motivations and technical backgrounds in the group often led to an uneven workload between group members.

 [Back to the table of contents](#table-of-contents)

 ## Reflection on my own learning objectives